yevhenii-pyl/yevhenii-pyl/README.md

 <h1> Hi there!👋 </h1>

-I'm Yevhenii from Ukraine, and I'm a self-taught web developer.
+I'm Yevhenii from Ukraine and I'm a self-taught web developer.
 I enjoy learning and strive for professional development.

 - 🔭 I’m currently working on portfolio projects.
 - 🌱 I’m currently learning  React.js and React Native.